Goshen, Indiana: Recreation

 Cruising on First Friday, July 2011.

 Goshen has seven parks and has a few different greenways and trails winding through the city, one of which runs along the old Mill Race and hydraulic canal, which was once used to power an old hydroelectric power plant.
 Plans were drawn up in 2005 call for the plant to be reopened and redevelopment to begin along the canal.

 The Pumpkinvine Nature Trail runs from Goshen to Middlebury and Shipshewana, along the former Pumpkin Vine Railroad.
 The trail starts northeast of Goshen at Abshire Park.
 It is one of the recreational highlights of Goshen.
 Along with the Maple City Greenway and the Millrace trail, they provide many miles of easily accessible trails for walking, running, and biking.

 The Elkhart County Fairgrounds are also located in the city, where the Elkhart County 4-H Fair is held in late July.
 It is the largest county fair in Indiana and one of the largest 4-H County Fairs in the United States.

 The Goshen Air Show is also an annual event that takes place at the Goshen Municipal Airport.

-In 2007, Downtown Goshen, Inc., a public-private partnership formed from the merger of Face of the City and the Downtown Action Team, started a First Fridays program.
-Occurring year round, First Fridays happens on the first Friday of each month with stores open until 9, music and other entertainment, and other events occurring within Goshen's downtown district.

-One favorite pastime of Goshen residents is driving cars.